How to Apply

 Professional Requirements

-• Adherence to AFP’s Code of Ethical Standards and the Donor Bill of Rights
+• Adhere to AFP’s Code of Ethical Standards and the Donor Bill of Rights

-• Membership and active participation in a field-related professional organization, with demonstrated volunteer service to nonprofit organizations
+• Maintain membership and active participation in a relevant professional

 Four Stage ACFRE Process